yuizho/db-raccoon/README.md

 | BEFORE_AND_AFTER_TEST | The cleanup task executes before and after each test case. |

 ### CleanupStrategy options
-You can configure the cleanup target data of the cleanup task that deletes the test data by CleanupStrategy enum.
+You can configure the cleanup target of the test data cleanup task by CleanupStrategy enum.

 | The option name | Description |
 | ---- | ---- |